Do greet the host/agent.

 Don’t bring your pets.

-We get it, Sparky is part of the family, he’s been there through 2 marriages and 3 kids.
+We get it, and Sparky is part of the family; he’s been there through 2 marriages and three kids.
 He is the official 6 member of the family, YOUR FAMILY!
-Bringing pets to a visit is a bad idea for so many different reasons, no matter how well trained they are.
-Yes, it’s Sparky’s new home too, but being considerate of the host and other visitors who may not like or be allergic to Sparky may not sit well with him in the dog world, but us humans will appreciate you for it.
+Bringing pets to a visit is a bad idea for so many different reasons, no matter how well-trained they are.
+Yes, it’s Sparky’s new home too, but being considerate of the host and other visitors who may not like or be allergic to Sparky may not sit well with him in the dog world, but we humans will appreciate you for it.

 Don’t bring your unruly children.

-Let’s be honest here, just because you believe your kids and their misbehaved selves are the most adorable little munchkins ever, doesn’t mean anyone else does.
-Today is the day that little Billy bad boy and never listen Lisa should stay with the sitter, or at least in the car.
+Let’s be honest; just because you believe your kids and their misbehaved selves are the most adorable little munchkins ever doesn’t mean anyone else does.
+Today is the day that little Billy is a bad boy and never listens.
+Lisa should stay with the sitter or at least in the car.
 (Check your local weather listings before you leave them in the car on a hot and hazy day).

 Don’t ignore the number of windows and natural sunlight.

-Don't forget to check out closet and storage space, including the basement and attic if applicable.
+Don’t forget to check out the closet and storage space, including the basement and attic if applicable.

-After you buy or bring all your wonderful furniture and accessories to build your new home’s character, you will need a place to store some of those items that you aren’t using but aren’t throwing away either.
+After you buy or bring all your wonderful furniture and accessories to build your new home’s character, you will need a place to store some of those items you aren’t using but aren’t throwing away.

 Don’t forget to check out the yard and garage.

-When we think of home tours, we think home, but don’t forget to mosey on down to the backyard to see what you’re working with.
-Is the backyard a friend and family over for fourth of July barbecue backyard or an if the cemetery is out of space, you can bury your granny back here kind of yard?
+When we think of home tours, we think home, but don’t forget to mosey down to the backyard to see what you’re working with.
+Is the backyard a friend and family over for a fourth of July barbecue backyard, or an if the cemetery is out of space, you can bury your granny back here kind of yard?